creatis-ULTIM/creatis-ULTIM.github.io/collections/_posts/2025-03-13-In-Situ-calibration-bead-as-reference-for-backscatter-coefficient-calculation.md

 $$\sigma(f,x) = \frac{W(f,x) A(f,x) T(f,x)}{W_{ref}(f,x) A_{ref}(f,x) T_{ref}(f,x)}\sigma_{ref}(f,x)$$

 By doing so, the system impulse response and the diffraction factor cancel out.
 The BSC of the reference is known either by using a theoretical model or by performing a calibration.
 Since the travel path of the wave is not the same for the sample and the reference phantom, it is necessary to compensate for the difference in attenuation and transmission.
-These losses are easy to estimate in the reference phantom but can be difficult to determine in the intervening tissues.
+Attenuation and transmission are easy to estimate in the reference phantom but can be difficult to determine in the intervening tissues.
 Errors in this compensation will result in a higher variance and bias when computing $$\sigma(f,x)$$.

 # Proposed method
 ## The bead method